 The DIY method has real limitations:

-• 40-year recertification status in Miami-Dade is tracked in a separate system from building permits.
-A building 40+ years old with no recertification record may be on a Notice of Required Inspection that doesn't appear in standard permit search.
+- Building recertification status in Miami-Dade is tracked in a separate system from building permits.
+A building past its recertification milestone (30 years inland or 25 years for qualifying coastal buildings under the post-Surfside program) with no recertification record may be on a Notice of Required Inspection that doesn't appear in standard permit search.

 For a complete property compliance picture, you'd need to check 6–8 different government databases, cross-reference them, and interpret the legal status of each finding.
 That's roughly 4–8 hours of focused work for a single property if you know exactly where to look.